The stability for F-Yang-Mills functional on CP^n

-{ {\bf Abstract:} In this paper, we study the critical points of $F$-Yang-Mills functional on $\mathbb{C}P^n$, which are called $F$-Yang-Mills connections.
+{ {\bf Abstract:} In this paper, we study the critical points of $F$-Yang-Mills functional on $\mathbb{C}P^n$, which are called $F$-Yang-Mills connections, which is a generalization of Yang-Mills connections.
 We prove that if $(2+\frac4n)F''(x)x+(n+1)F'(x)<0$, then the weakly stable $F$-Yang-Mills connection on $\mathbb{C}P^n$ must be flat.
 Moreover, if $(2+\frac4n)F''(x)x+(n+1)F'(x)=0$, we obtain the structure of curvatures corresponding to weakly stable connections.
 We also show a gap theorem for $F$-Yang-Mills connections on $\mathbb{C}P^n$.
+Our approach is inspired by Lawson-Simons' study of Yang-Mills stability on spheres.

 }